2024 Tulkarm Camp airstrike: Bombing

 The bombing was aimed at a busy coffee shop in the al-Hamam neighbourhood in Tulkarm Camp, and at least one missile hit a cafe in the camp.
 It was one of the largest airstrikes on the West Bank in more than two decades.

-The IDF and Shin Bet stated that Zahi Yaser Abd al-Razeq Oufi, a Hamas commander planning to carry out an attack on the first anniversary of the 7 October Hamas-led attack on Israel, was killed alongside six other members of Hamas and Palestinian Islamic Jihad (PIJ), including Ghaith Radwan, a senior PIJ commander.
+The IDF and Shin Bet stated that Zahi Yaser Abd al-Razeq Oufi, a Hamas commander planning to carry out an attack on the first anniversary of the October 7 attacks, was killed alongside six other members of Hamas and Palestinian Islamic Jihad (PIJ), including Ghaith Radwan, a senior PIJ commander.
 Hamas later confirmed Oufi as their commander, stating that he was killed alongside seven other members, while PIJ confirmed that Radwan was a commander of their group.

 Laith Jaar, an Al Jazeera journalist who was covering the bombing, was assaulted by a Palestinian Authority security officer, who threatened to shoot him.
 Jaar was subsequently arrested and detained by the PA security forces, but was released the next day.

 Reactions

 International

-The United Nations condemned the airstrike, calling it unlawful.
+The United Nations Human Rights Office condemned the airstrike, calling it unlawful.
 The German Foreign Ministry stated on X that “The high number of civilian casualties in an Israeli airstrike in Tulkarem is shocking.
 In the fight against terror, the Israeli army is obliged to protect civilians in the West Bank.”